NaHHA founder Dr. George Kanahele leads a tour of Waikīkī in NaHHA’s early days.

 Wahi Pana O Hilo

-Hilo has played a role since ancient times as a strong farming and fishing community and boast some of the most spectacular waterfalls, tropical rainforests and breathtaking natural wonders.
+Hilo has played a role since traditional times as a strong farming and fishing community and boast some of the most spectacular waterfalls, tropical rainforests and breathtaking natural wonders.

 Duration: 1 Hour